-9.2.6 Disposal to water body
+9.3.5 Disposal to water body

 After proper sedimentation, runoff from urban catchment should be disposed to the natural water bodies.
-Aerial extent of the water bodies and its capacity should be investigated to assess the requirement of the quantity of runoff from the catchment.
+The aerial extent of the water bodies and its capacity should be investigated to assess the requirement of the quantity of runoff from the catchment.

-9.3 Precaution to be considered for harvesting of storm water
+9.4 Precaution to be considered for harvesting of storm water

 The storm water flow from a combined sewer shall never be taken up for recharge into the ground.
 Similarly, there would be situations wherein the sewage is getting mixed even in the drains meant exclusively for storm water and in such cases also the recharge of this sewage mixed with storm water shall be avoided unless or otherwise this is treated prior to a level fit for recharge.
-This shall be meticulously followed in order to avoid causing pollution.
+This shall be meticulously followed to avoid causing pollution.
+However, CPCB standards for river water quality is expected for storm water drains.

-9.4 Pollution of Storm Water and its Treatment
+9.5 Pollution of Storm Water and its Treatment

 The storm water runoff from the urban areas during the first rains will come into contact with the pollution in the storm water drains, parking lots, etc. which have accumulated till that time.
-These can be night soil, urine, vegetable rejects, food rejects, dead insects, rats etc. and decaying papers etc. in the drains and chemical contaminants in the parking lot, etc. Once these are washed into the water courses, they pollute the same and may start water borne diseases like Cholera, Typhoid, Jaundice, etc in the waters.
-These organisms can also pollute the groundwater on river banks as well.
-The contaminants commonly found in storm water runoff and their likely sources are summarized in Table 9.3.
+These can be night soil, urine, vegetable rejects, food rejects, dead insects, rats, etc. and decaying papers, etc. in the drains and chemical contaminants in the parking lot, etc. Once these are washed into the watercourses, they pollute the same and may start water-borne diseases like Cholera, Typhoid, Jaundice, etc. in the waters.
+Sources of contaminants in urban storm water runoff are given in Table 9.3.